avored/laravel-ecommerce/readme.md

 ## Contributing

-[AvoRed](https://www.avored.com/) is in active development, if you want to contribute to this project then simply do a [Pull Request](https://github.com/avored/laravel-ecommerce/pulls)!
+[AvoRed](https://www.avored.com/) is in active development, if you want to contribute to this project then please read our[contributing guide](.github/CONTRIBUTE.md).

 If you find any bug or problem please submit here [AvoRed Ecommerce Forum](http://avored.website/forum/) or [raise the issue here](https://github.com/avored/laravel-ecommerce/issues/new).